18F/18f.gsa.gov/pages/how-we-work.md

     <figure class="icon-list-image">{% include svg/icons/agile-icon.svg %}</figure>
     <div class="icon-list-text">
       <p class="p-bold">Agile methods</p>
-      <p>We help you move faster and adopt new approaches that reduce risk on your projects.
+      <p>We use proven private-sector techniques to test assumptions, make improvements, and move fast.
 We pay careful attention to what succeeds, and use metrics and feedback to inform what we build.</p>
     </div>
   </li>